 You have a clear picture of the money coming in.
 Now it’s time to understand the money going out.
 One way to measure your expenses is to closely track and report all your costs for a month or more.
 Keep a detailed record of fixed, variable, and periodic expenses such as rent or mortgage, car payments, groceries, utilities, and others.
 You’ll be surprised at how much more aware you become of your spending habits.
-Tracking tools or forms can help keep you organized during this process.
+Budget tracking tools like an app on your phone or forms to manually record income and expenses can help keep you organized during this process.

 3. Create a budget.

 You now have all the data you need to create an accurate, livable, and sustainable monthly budget.
 With your detailed analysis in hand, compare your monthly income with your monthly expenses.
 If you come up with a positive number, that’s great!
 You can now decide how you want to use that positive cash flow.
 Establishing an emergency fund, paying off debts, or saving for a specific goal are all smart uses.
 If the balance of income versus expenses comes up negative, you’ll need to figure out how to increase your income, decrease your expenses, or both.
 Your ultimate goal should be to create a positive balance at the end of each month.